28 Feb Sitting Disease

 The important thing to remember is that, although the health risks of prolonged sitting and a sedentary lifestyle are serious, the treatment is within your power.
 While it is true that it may take time to adopt a healthier, more active lifestyle, it’s time well spent!
 If you have movement, pain, or mobility problems limiting your ability to get or stay active, seek the help of a physical therapist.
 A PT can assess, diagnose, and develop a treatment plan to address issues and conditions of the musculoskeletal system and work with you to decrease pain and improve mobility and activity.

-At Body One Physical Therapy, call any one of our four locations serving Central Indiana to schedule an appointment: North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+At Body One Physical Therapy, call any one of our four locations serving Central Indiana to schedule an appointment: North Indianapolis, Fishers, and Zionsville.
 Our team of physical therapists works with clients of all ages and activity levels and we’d love to get you moving in the right direction!